 Today's Reading: Luke 14:1-11

-Lord, we implore You, grant Your people grace to withstand the temptations of the devil and with pure hearts and minds to follow You, the only God; through Jesus Christ, Your Son, our Lord who lives and reigns with You and the Holy Spirit, one God, nowand forever.
-Amen.
-(Collect for Trinity 17)
+Lord, we implore You, grant Your people grace to withstand the temptations of the devil and with pure hearts and minds to follow You, the only God; through Jesus Christ, Your Son, our Lord, Who lives and reigns with Your and the Holy Spirit, one God, now and forever.
+Amen (Collect for Trinity 17)